prestwich/turnturnturn/README.md

 0. Use `$ cargo run -- --help` to see the help messages
 1. Specify the message, fee, and optionally a change address:
     - Your message may be between 12 and 74 characters.
-    - `$ cargo run -- -m "when true simplicity is gained" -f 10000`
+    - `$ cargo run -- -m "when true simplicity is gained" -f 10000 -c YOUR_CHANGE_ADDRESS`
 2. The tool will print an address to fund, and then keep running
 3. Send sats to that address
 4. The tool will build and broadcast the transaction, and send funds to the